 On July 1, 2016, LSB completed the sale of the Climate Control Group to NIBE pursuant to the terms of the Stock Purchase Agreement which, among other things, Consolidated sold all of the stock of the Climate Control Group for an aggregate purchase price of approximately \$364 million, before the adjustments as set forth in the Stock Purchase Agreement.
 As a result, we recognized a pre-tax gain on the sale of \$282 million.
-Additionally, pursuant to the Stock Purchase Agreement, we paid approximately \$2.6 million of the cost of a representation and warranty insurance policy and excess directors' and officers' insurance policy and agreed to have a certain portion of the purchase price proceeds deposited in both an indemnity escrow and a working capital adjustment escrow account (collectively, the "Escrow Accounts").
-In conjunction with the Climate Control Business sale, we entered into a transition services agreement ("TSA"), pursuant to which, among other things, we agreed to provide certain information technology, payroll, legal, tax and other general services for up to 18 months at an approximate total cost of \$2.3 million.
+Additionally, pursuant to the Stock Purchase Agreement, we paid approximately \$2.6 million of the cost of a representation and warranty insurance policy and excess directors' and officers' insurance policy and agreed to have a certain portion of the purchase price proceeds deposited in both an indemnity escrow and a working capital adjustment ("TSA"), pursuant to which, among other things, we agreed to provide certain information technology, payroll, legal, tax and other general services for up to 18 months at an approximate total cost of \$2.3 million.
 At December 31, 2016, our accounts receivable included approximately \$2.7 million relating to the sale of our Climate Control Business representing an indemnity escrow balance.
 Additionally, our current and noncurrent accrued and other liabilities include approximately \$5.5 million relating primarily to estimated contingent liabilities, costs associated with the TSA and severance agreements associated with the sale of the Climate Control Business.